dotkernel/light-documentation/docs/book/v1/how-tos/create-pages.md

 'example-page' => 'example-template',
 ```

-> The array key is the page URI, the array value is the template name used by that page.
+> The array key is the page slug, the array value is the template name used by that page.

-In order to be displayed this new `example-template` can then be added to the `src/Page/templates/page/example-template.html.twig` in the following way as an example:
+In order to be displayed this new `example-template` needs to be added to the website's navigation area.
+To do this, open `src/App/templates/layout/default.html.twig`, locate the `ul` inside the `div` with id `navbarHeader` and append the below code to it:

 ```twig
     <li class="nav-item">